- Jazman paid off approximately $8,000 in high interest credit card debt with Upstart

 - She appreciated Upstart’s human touch — she wasn’t just a credit score

 The struggle to pay off a high interest credit card is real.
-Jazman, a Texas-based teacher, just couldn’t seem to pay down her Walmart credit card debt of $8,000.
+Jazman, a Texas-based teacher, just couldn’t seem to pay down her Walmart credit card debt of roughly $8,000.
 This card also carried a high interest rate of 29 percent.

 Jazman opened the card to pay for furniture while she was still in teaching school.
 “I thought, ‘Cool, I can just pay [for] it later.’”
-Later ended up being two soul-crushing years of paying $230 every single month, yet the debt did not seem to go down.
+Later ended up being two soul-crushing years of paying roughly $230 every single month, yet the debt did not seem to go down.

 Because she was still in teaching school, money was tight.
 “It became obvious that my salary wasn’t going to cover all the debt.”
 She called the credit card company to ask if they would lower the interest, but was denied.
 It was at that moment that she decided to seek help.